The inverse limit topology and profinite descent on Picard groups in $K(n)$-local homotopy theory: Profinite descent for -local Picard groups

 Our goal in this subsection is to extend the two spectral sequences \eqref{eqn:HFPSS_fin_E1} and \eqref{eqn:Picard_desc_fin} to $K(n)$-local profinite Galois extensions.
 Before stating the spectral sequences, we need one final technical condition: \begin{cond} Fix a tower of generalized Moore spectra $\{M_j\}$ of type $n$ as in \Cref{thm:genMoore} and \Cref{prop:genMoore_mult}.
 We say a $K(n)$-local spectrum $X$ satisfies ML if the inverse system $\{\pi_t(X\Smash M_j)\}_{j\ge1}$ satisfies the Mittag-Leffler condition for any $t\in \Z$. \end{cond} \begin{rem} For a $K(n)$-local spectrum $X$, we have $X\simeq \lim_j X\Smash M_j$ by \eqref{eqn:Moore_limit}.
 Then the Milnor sequence yields short exact sequences of homotopy groups:

-This means the homotopy groups of $X$ are $L$-completed, but not necessarily completed.
+This means the homotopy groups of $X$ are \emph{$L$-complete} (see \cite[Definition A.5]{Hovey-Strickland_1999}), but not necessarily \emph{complete}.
 The ML \Cref{cond:ML} implies the vanishing of the $\lim^1$-terms in the Milnor sequence.
 As a result, if $X\in \Sp_{K(n)}$ satisfies the ML condition, then $\pi_t(X)\cong \lim_j \pi_t(X\Smash M_j)$ has a natural inverse limit topology as a pro-abelian group. \end{rem} \begin{mainthm} Let $A\to B$ be a descendable $K(n)$-local profinite $G$-Galois extension of $\einf$-ring spectra and $B$ satisfies the ML \Cref{cond:ML}.
 Then there are profinite descent spectral sequences: